FY2020

 13:20~13:50

-With the development of PISA-type academic ability and inquiry ability as the two pillars, we have been engaged in lesson study for 10 years since the opening of the school.
-During that time, through research conducted by the Ministry of Education, Culture, Sports, Science and Technology, we have deepened our learning by utilizing initiatives for evaluating learning conditions by perspective, performance tasks, rubrics, and ICE models.
-Since 2017, we have been working to evaluate and develop the three elements of academic ability by sharing the qualities and abilities we aim for throughout the school and developing metacognitive abilities and independence through the use of portfolios under the Clover Plan.
-We will give an overview of these efforts and practical examples.
+10 years since the opening of the school, we have been engaged in lesson study with the two pillars of fostering PISA-type academic skills and inquiry skills.
+During that time, through research conducted by the Ministry of Education, Culture, Sports, Science and Technology, I have used perspectives-based learning assessments, performance tasks, and rubrics, and have used the ICE model to deepen learning.
+Since 2017, we have been working to evaluate and develop the three elements of academic ability by sharing the qualities and abilities we aim for throughout the school through the Clover Plan, and by developing metacognitive abilities and independence through the use of portfolios.
+We will provide an overview of these initiatives and practical examples.

 13:50~13:55 Break